huijingye-afk/jlpt-n2-grammar-app/README.md

         - Report Info: 109 JLPT N2 Grammar points with Chinese explanations and Japanese examples.
         - Goal 1: Inform & Engage -> Presentation: Interactive, animated cards (HTML/Tailwind) within a responsive grid.
 The cards have a subtle hover effect (glow, lift).
 Interaction: Live search input filters the card display instantly.
 Justification: This design is visually engaging and makes the large number of grammar points feel manageable and fun to explore.
         - Goal 2: Provide Detailed Reference -> Presentation: A full-screen, semi-transparent modal (HTML/Tailwind/JS) with detailed grammar explanations and examples.
 Interaction: Triggered by clicking a card and dismissed by an 'x' or an outside click.
 Justification: The modal provides a focused reading experience for a single grammar point without cluttering the main screen.
 The dark, transparent overlay fits the tech-dojo theme.
         - Goal 3: Assess Knowledge (New) -> Presentation: A sentence-rearrangement quiz interface with a word bank and a sentence assembly area.
 Interaction: User clicks shuffled word blocks to build the correct sentence.
+The correct answer is revealed upon submission for immediate feedback.
+The user can also undo a step.
+Upon quiz completion, a dynamic certificate is generated.
 Justification: This is a more authentic and effective test of Japanese grammar and sentence structure knowledge compared to simple multiple-choice, providing a more engaging challenge for the user.
+The certificate adds a sense of achievement and provides a personalized summary of learning progress.
         - Library/Method: All components and interactions are built with vanilla JavaScript and styled with a dark-themed, custom Tailwind palette.
 No charting libraries or SVGs are used. -->
     <!-- CONFIRMATION: NO SVG graphics used.
 NO Mermaid JS used. -->
     <style>